|Table of Contents|

 - Steven Lynn Claybourn was born on 11 April 1949.
 He attended Holston High School in Blountville, Tennessee and Ohio University.
 On 24 February 1990 he married a woman named Joan and together they had two children, listed below.
 Steve worked with various telecommunications companies from 1987 to 2002.
 Thereafter he formed Masea Motorsports LLC and operated it as president until he sold it to employees in 2007.
 He and his family resided in Cincinnati, Ohio area.

 - Andrew Claybourn was born on 22 July 1991.

 - Hannah Claybourn was born on 7 December 1993.

 - David Mark Claybourn was born in 1950 and worked as a quality assurance engineer, specializing in nuclear fuel and fossil power plants.
 He lived in Palacios, Texas.

-- Verner Claybourn ("Little Vern") was born on 1 January 1923 in Farmingdale, Sangamon County, Illinois.
+Verner Marcus Claybourn ("Little Vern") was born on 1 January 1923 in Farmingdale, Sangamon County, Illinois.
 He attended Menaul High School in Albuquerque, New Mexico.
 He served in the U.S. Coast Guard in World War II and was later Ship's Officer for the Texas Oil Company.
 He settled in Port Arthur, Texas, and married on 29 November 1950 to Reba Mae Suire.
 They had two children, Vicki and Sally, listed below.
 Verner died on 27 September 1994 in Dallas, Texas.
 He is buried in Greenlawn Memorial Park Cemetery in Jefferson County, Texas.